aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/final-project/_index.md

 It is extremely important to document your work well.
 This is not useful just for this course but for your portfolio as well.

-Deadline for finishing the documentation is Wednesday, April 18.
+Deadline for finishing the documentation is Friday, April 18.

 The required documentation consists of: